wamdam/backy2/docs/source/backup.rst

 -----------

 backy2 provides predefined backup tags: b_daily, b_weekly, b_monthly
-These tags are created automatically by compating the dates of version with the same name.
+These tags are created automatically by comparing the dates of version with the same name and only if you don't provide tags yourself (via the ``-t`` option on backup).

 If a specific tag should be used for a target backup revision, the backup command provides the command line switch '-t' or '--tag':